 Thornhill posted a Facebook Live video Thursday, showing him driving slowly — about 6 miles per hour — behind his son.
-The boy could be seen wearing a backpack, bobbing up and down as he jogged down the road in the rain.
+The boy could be seen wearing a backpack, bobbing as he jogged down the road in the rain.

 “My son has finally gotten in trouble on the bus enough to where he got actually kicked off the bus for three days because he was being a little bully, which I do not tolerate,” Thornhill said in the video.

 The father explained that his son is athletic and that it is only about a mile from their home to the school.

 “This right here is just old-school, simple parenting,” he said in the video.
 “This ain’t killing nobody.
 This is a healthy way for a child to be punished.”

 In the past several days, the video has been viewed by millions of people, prompting a conversation on social media about parenting.
 Some commenters expressed concern that the boy could get sick running in the rain or that wearing a backpack during the trek could cause him physical harm.

 Others, however, commended the father for teaching his son a lesson amid increased attention on bullying.

 “If you say we need gun control, people, here you go.
 This is what we need: parenting,” Thornhill said.